- Understand the flow

 - Install the "Payout to Reconciliation Automation for NetSuite" integration app

-- From the NetSuite GL bank account drop-down menu, choose a NetSuite GL bank account to deposit funds received from Braintree.
+- In the NetSuite GL bank account setting, choose a NetSuite GL bank account to deposit funds received from Braintree.

-- From the NetSuite GL account to track variance drop-down menu, choose a NetSuite GL account to track your variances.
+- In the NetSuite GL account to track variance setting, choose a NetSuite GL account to track your variances.
 A variance is reported if there is an amount mismatch or a matching transaction is not found in NetSuite.

 - Click Save.

 - Next to the Braintree transactions to NetSuite deposit flow, enable the flow by clicking the On/Off toggle button.

 After you run the flow, you can check the record counts and their status on the Dashboard.